Who is responsible for the safety of confidential or sensitive information stored in the cloud?

 - Adopt encryption, tokenization or other cryptographic solutions to secure sensitive data transferred and stored in the cloud.

 Use of cloud services will only continue to grow, as will the data breaches perpetrated by cybercriminals and neglectful employees.
 “The Challenges of Cloud Governance and Data Safety Study” details the current realities faced by organizations of all sizes and provides an extensive list of recommended steps, which may help organizations protect their cloud-based data.
-You can read the entire study here.
+You can read the entire cloud data security study here.

 Additional Resources on This Topic: